 If you want to have an enjoyable meal out, there are plenty of restaurants to choose from in Norwich.
 The dining scene is quite diverse offering a wide range of cuisines and price points.

 For a special occasion, you could try Roger Hickman’s, Bishop’s, or Benedicts.
-If you are looking for something more casual, we love Benoli, Gem of Norwich, Brick (for the best pizza), and Merchant’s of Spice, but there are many other enticing options.
+If you are looking for something more casual, we love Benoli, Gem of Norwich, Brick (for the best pizza), the Yard, xo Kitchen, Spice Valley, and Merchant’s of Spice, but there are many other enticing options.

 Popular restaurants do book up especially on the weekends, so it best to make a reservation in advance if you can.

 Learn about Norwich’s spooky side and visit some of the most haunted spots in the city on a tour with Norwich Ghost Walks.
 They have been thrilling guest with tales of lost spirits and poltergeists who are still seen and heard to this day.

 Norwich Ghost Walks offer two different tours each lasting two hours.
 One is the Elm Hill Walk and the other is the River Walk.
 Both start and end at the Adam and Eve Pub and cost £10 per person.

 Get more information about Norwich Ghost Walks here.

 Music lovers are a bit spoilt for choice in Norwich as there are several live music venues.
 You don’t have to wait for a big concert at Carrow Road, you can find live music most nights if you know where to go.

 Some of the top places to go for live music in Norwich are the Waterfront, LCR on the University of East Anglia campus, Epic Studios, and the Brickmakers (just a £5-£7 taxi ride from the city centre).

 A live theatre production could be a lovely way to spend an evening in Norwich.
 We are lucky to have several amazing theatre venues in Norwich.